Postcholecystectomy Syndrome

 • Sometimes endoscopic sphincterotomy

 Endoscopic sphincterotomy can relieve recurrent pain due to sphincter of Oddi dysfunction, particularly if due to papillary stenosis.
-Endoscopic retrograde cholangiopancreatography (ERCP) and manometry have been used to treat postcholecystectomy pain; however, no current evidence indicates that this treatment is efficacious if patients have no objective abnormalities.
-These patients should be treated symptomatically.
+Endoscopic retrograde cholangiopancreatography (ERCP) and manometry have been used to treat postcholecystectomy pain; however, no evidence indicates that this treatment is efficacious if patients have no objective abnormalities.
+However, symptoms should be treated.

 quizzes_lightbulb_red